SMotaal/markup/experimental/es/Constructs.md

 #### Noteworthy aspects for `Statements` things:

 - Every expression is metaphorically wrapped `{…};` to signify that it is an `Statements` (ie `{{…}}`) and that it is completely separate from others, hence the `;`.

+- A new `$$$` binding identifier is used to indicate potential effects beyond the scope of a block, where applicable by the with the spec (aka hoisting). _TBD_

 - The `for` statement is odd because it includes very unique `(/***/)` things which fall closer to being `Statements` than `Expression` things.